mdeleo10/Azure-Terraform-VPNGW-Connecitivity-Hub-WestUS3/README.md

 - Remote BGP ASN (default is a private ASN)
 - Remote IPv4 address bgp peering - internal address
 - IPSec Shared Key
+- The active-active is turned on to support redundant tunnels (and gateways)
+- private_ip_address_enabled is set to true, this allows  visiblity the internal IP address to deploy IPSec tunnel over Express Route (or demo vnets)

 TBD:
 Guthub is setup for a workflow to to run Actions upon code change (push) and deploy/redploy as needed.
+Check your .github/workflows folder to see it if needed

 ## Prerequistes: